ming053l/ming053l.github.io/_pages/about.md

 I am also exploring other computer vision-related fields which are interested to me, such as 3D reconstruction and Efficient AI.

 # 🔥 News
-- *2025/12/3*: &nbsp;🎉🎉 I receive the 3rd performance in ICASSP 2026, Hyper-Object Challenge@Spatial and Spectral Reconstruction from Mosaic Images.
+- *2025/12/3*: &nbsp;🎉🎉 I receive the 3rd performance in ICASSP 2026, Hyper-Object Challenge.
+See you in Barcelona.
 - *2025/11/24*: &nbsp;🎉🎉 I receive the top 2% performance in BMVC 2025, Data-Centric Land Cover Classification Challenge.
 - *2025/11/17*: &nbsp;🎉🎉 One paper is accepted by IJCV 2025!
 - *2025/11/14*: &nbsp;🎉🎉 One paper is accepted by WACV 2026.
 See you in Arizona!